Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Receive the Golbat Coin from Parker!_

-After defeating Parker in the GR Grass Fortress, he will give you the coin.
+* After defeating Parker in the GR Grass Fortress, he'll give you the coin.

 ***